phonix-db/phonon_e3nn/DATA/README.md

 Note
 ====

-- The transformation is represented by the [Phonopy representation](https://phonopy.github.io/phonopy/setting-tags.html#primitive-axes-tag).
+- The transformation matrix is defined using the [Phonopy convention](https://phonopy.github.io/phonopy/setting-tags.html#primitive-axes-tag).
 - The anharmonic properties correspond to the values at 300 K.
 - Please refer the [ALAMODE official page](https://alamode.readthedocs.io/en/latest/faq.html) for fitting error